nonspecialist/cevoaustralia.github.io/_posts/2016-11-27-mapping-system-coupling.markdown

    ashamed to say it before" details.
 A measure of both anonymity and time-dependent opportunity is at work here.
-1. Before the map becomes illegible from updates, take it off the wall and capture the changes in your version-controlled
+1. Before the map becomes illegible from updates, take it off the wall and capture the changes in the map source code (version-controlled, of course, so you can illustrate changes over time)
 1. Print it out again, stick it up, and repeat until the rate of change becomes low enough that it's now a visual radiator of the current state.